harshalna1du/bill-concierge-utilities/project-summary/harshal-utilities-summary.md

 4.  **Testing (`powershell-tests/`)**
     *   A practical testing strategy is established using dedicated PowerShell scripts.
     *   `test-api-text.ps1`: Tests the text-only chat endpoint.
-    *   `test-api-file.ps1`: Tests the file upload and analysis endpoint, demonstrating the multimodal capabilities.
+    *   `test-api-file.ps1`: Tests the file upload and analysis endpoint, demonstrating the new multi-file capabilities of the `/api/chat-with-files` endpoint.
     *   The scripts are well-written, using best practices like relative pathing (`$PSScriptRoot`) to be runnable from any location.

 ---